microsoft/promptflow/docs/how-to-guides/quick-start.md

 :::{tab-item} SDK
 :sync: SDK

 Call the chat function with your question.
-Assume you have a `flow.py` file with below content.
+Assume you have a `flow.py` file with the following content.
 ```python
 if __name__ == "__main__":
     from promptflow.tracing import start_trace